ADI Part 1

 Eligibility

-• Aged 21 or over and have held a full GB or NI car driving licence for at least 3 years.
+• Aged 21 or over and have held a full car driving licence for at least 3 years.

 • Registered on the ADI candidate register and passed the criminal-record (DBS) check.